Thor-tech-of-metal/repo-it-notes/my-notes/Kubernetes/Kubernetes-general.md

 In Kubernetes we have AvailabilityZones, Name spaces, Services, Replicas, Deployments and Pods.

 1) A service can be defined as a logical set of pods.
-It can be defined as an abstraction on the top of the pod which provides a single IP address and DNS name by which pods can be accessed.
+It can be defined as an abstraction on the top of the pod which provides all network definitions.
+For instance load balancer, IP  and port mappings.

 2) Pod is a collection of docker containers and its storage inside a node of a Kubernetes cluster.
 There are two types of Pods.
 Single container pod and Multi container pod